jamesdanielwhitford/sentry-shopify/third.md

 This performance trace connects the technical problem (aborted search request) with the user experience captured in session replay.
 You can see that while the search operation was aborted after 8 seconds, the user started exhibiting frustration behaviors after just 2-3 seconds of waiting.

-When users encounter slow search performance, they often submit feedback through your application's support channels.
-Sentry's [user feedback widget](https://blog.sentry.io/user-feedback-widget-for-mobile-apps/) can be programmatically triggered when search operations exceed normal time thresholds, capturing user reports at the moment they experience the problem.
+When users encounter slow search performance, the feedback widget allows them to report the issue directly from within their shopping experience.
+Since the widget automatically includes session replay data and performance context, their reports provide complete technical information about the search delay problem.

 ![Screenshot of Sentry user feedback widget appearing in the application interface during slow search performance, with the feedback form overlaying the search results area](images/search-feedback-widget.png)

-The user feedback widget appears contextually when search performance problems occur, allowing users to report issues directly from within their shopping experience.
+The user feedback widget remains accessible in the corner of the screen, allowing users to report search performance issues at their convenience.
 The feedback is automatically associated with the current session replay and performance data, giving you complete context about the reported problem without requiring additional investigation.

 Sentry's unified monitoring approach means you can analyze search performance issues across both web and mobile platforms from a single dashboard.
 This consolidated view helps you understand whether performance problems affect all users equally or if certain platforms, devices, or geographic regions experience disproportionate issues.